Sussex Christian School (New Jersey)

 Sussex Christian School is a private Christian school in Sussex, New Jersey, United States of America.
 It was founded in 1952 and is a pre-K through 8 grade educational facility.
-The school was founded in 1958 by members of the Sussex Christian Reformed Church and operates as an inter-dimensional Christian School.
+The school was founded in 1958 by members of the Sussex Christian Reformed Church and operates as an inter-demoninational Christian School.

-As of the 2007-08 school year, the school had an enrollment of 170 students and 13.257327273628 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.2:1.
+As of the 2007-08 school year, the school had an enrollment of 170 students and 13.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.2:1.